HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Uninformed.md

 # Uninformed search

-The search algo only uses information from the problem definition
+The search algo only uses information from the problem definition.
+Uses **Systematic** generation of nodes to reach goal state.

 ## Breadth first search